manishbgp007/Applied-AI-ML-Capstone-Project/README.md

 * **Outcome**
   * The comparison between Pearson and Spearman correlation provided valuable insights into the nature of the relationships among numeric variables.
 It highlighted feature pairs with non-linear but monotonic associations and supported the decision to use Spearman correlation for more reliable feature selection in the next phase of the machine learning pipeline.

+### Task 9c: Grouped Aggregation Analysis

+Grouped aggregation was performed to analyze how the values of a numeric feature vary across different categories.
+This analysis helps identify whether a categorical feature has predictive power by comparing the statistical characteristics of each group.

+* **Grouping the Data**
+A categorical column was selected and used to group the dataset.
+For each category, a numeric column was aggregated using the `groupby()` function.
+The following summary statistics were calculated:
+  * **Mean:** The average value of the numeric feature within each category.
+  * **Standard Deviation (Std):** The amount of variation or spread of the numeric values within each category.
+  * **Count:** The total number of observations belonging to each category.
+These statistics provided a comprehensive summary of the distribution of the numeric feature across different groups.

+* **Identifying Key Groups**
+  * The grouped summary was examined to identify:
+    * The category with the **highest mean**, representing the group with the largest average value of the numeric feature.
+    * The category with the **highest standard deviation**, indicating the group with the greatest variability in its observations.
+These findings helped determine which categories showed the strongest average performance and which exhibited the greatest inconsistency.

+* **Interpretation of High Within-Group Variance**
+  * Groups with a high standard deviation contain observations that are widely spread around the mean.
+High within-group variance may indicate greater diversity within that category, making its values more difficult to predict accurately.
+In predictive modeling, such groups may contribute to increased prediction errors because observations within the same category are less consistent.

+* **Calculating the Mean Ratio**
+  * To evaluate the predictive strength of the categorical feature, the ratio of the **highest group mean** to the **lowest group mean** was calculated.
+  * **Mean Ratio = Highest Group Mean / Lowest Group Mean**

+  * A large ratio suggests that the categories differ substantially in their average values, indicating that the categorical feature may contain useful predictive information for machine learning models.
+Conversely, a ratio close to 1 implies that the categories are similar and may contribute less predictive value.

+* **Outcome**
+  * The grouped aggregation analysis demonstrated how the numeric feature varied across different categories.
+By comparing the mean, standard deviation, and observation count for each group, the analysis highlighted important differences between categories.
+The calculated mean ratio further indicated whether the categorical variable possesses a meaningful predictive signal, making it a valuable candidate for feature engineering and model development in the next phase of the project.